 Paper Mill Bluff Greenway: The Papermill Bluff Greenway begins at the Holiday Inn on Kirby Road and ends at Weisgarber Greenway on Weisgarber Road, near the Church of the Savior.
 There are several spots with views of the Bearden Hill district and the Great Smoky Mountains.

 Second Creek Greenway: Second Creek Greenway begins at Neyland Stadium, runs north underneath the railroad and crosses Cumberland Avenue to the World’s Fair Park.
 Here the Greenway connects to Neyland Greenway.

-Sequoyah Greenway: “The Boulevard” as it’s known to locals, is a favorite spot whether you’re on wheels or not.
+Sequoyah Hills Trails: “The Boulevard” as it’s known to locals, is a favorite spot whether you’re on wheels or not.
 Bicyclists ride on the paved boulevard while others can walk on the gravel trail.
 This greenway has a few hills to test your endurance, so keep that in mind if you have little ones with you!

 Ten Mile Creek Greenway: Beginning at Walker Springs Road just west of Walmart, the Ten Mile Creek Greenway runs parallel to Ten Mile Creek, hence the name.
-The greenway passes by Walker Spring Park which offers a 0.3 mile connector trail to the Greenway in addition to a great start location.
+The greenway passes by Walker Springs Park which offers a 0.3 mile connector trail to the Greenway in addition to a great start location.
 You can even connect with the Cavet Station Greenway.